encode/django-rest-framework/docs/api-guide/serializers.md

 #### Object-level validation

 To do any other validation that requires access to multiple fields, add a method called `.validate()` to your `Serializer` subclass.
 This method takes a single argument, which is a dictionary of field values.
-It should raise a `ValidationError` if necessary, or just return the validated values.
+It should raise a `serializers.ValidationError` if necessary, or just return the validated values.
 For example:

     from rest_framework import serializers